surajmestha89/CRUD-operation/README.md

                                       CRUD OPERATION USING PHP MYSQL.
     ----------------------------------------------------------------------------------------------------------------------

-    -> this project is  basic crud operation using php  mysql.
+    -> this project is  basic crud operation using php  mysql

 REQUERMENTS :
    * wamp server or any other which has supports an pre installed below